Chan Chan Day Trip & Artisanal Fishing in Huanchaco - Photo 1

 Chan Chan Day Trip & Artisanal Fishing in Huanchaco

 Discover the history of the largest adobe city in South America on our Chan Chan day trip.
-You'll also do some artisanal fishing in Huanchaco and see traditional reed watercraft boats used in this city.
-Chan Chan Day Trip & Artisanal Fishing in...
+You'll also experience artisanal fishing in Huanchaco and see traditional reed watercraft used in this area.

 • 8 hours

 Discover the history of the largest adobe city in South America on our Chan Chan day trip.
-You'll also do some artisanal fishing in Huanchaco and see traditional reed watercraft boats used in this city.
+You'll also experience artisanal fishing in Huanchaco and see traditional reed watercraft used in this area.

 Chan Chan Day Trip & Artisanal Fishing in Huanchaco

-First, we'll visit the beach to watch fishermen using their caballito de totora reed watercraft.
-You will have the opportunity to try this traditional fishing technique.
+We'll first head to Huanchaco, about 30 minutes from Trujillo.
+Here, we will visit the beach to observe fishermen using caballito de totora reed boats, a tradition still practiced today.
+You will have the opportunity to try this fishing technique.

-Next, we will visit huachaques, totora reed farms, to learn about the uses and benefits of this aquatic plant.
-Afterwards, we will see the Church of the Virgen del Socorro for a view of Huanchaco Bay.
+Next, we will visit the huachaques or totora reed farms to learn about this aquatic plant's uses.
+Then, we will go to the Church of the Virgen del Socorro, which offers a view of Huanchaco Bay.

 After lunch, we will explore the Chan Chan citadel, the largest mud city in the world.
-We will visit the pre-Columbian ruins of the Nik Ann Palace with its reliefs depicting birds and fish, and learn about the secret passages used for escape during Inca attacks.
+We will visit the pre-Columbian ruins of the Nik Ann Palace, view its reliefs depicting birds and fish, and learn about the city’s secret passages used during invasions.

-We will return to Trujillo, arriving at 4 pm.
+We will conclude our trip and return to Trujillo by 4 pm.

 Included